Application of Whisper in Clinical Practice: the Post-Stroke Speech Assessment during a Naming Task: Method

 The encoder was initialized either with the baseline pretrained encoder weights (Whisper without fine-tuning) or with the encoder weights of the models fine-tuned for verbatim transcription of healthy and patient speech.
-The \textit{ft-h} and \textit{ft-p} model weights were used when predicting accuracy scores on SONIVA-Naming healthy and SONIVA-Naming patient data, respectively, to capture the most relevant speech representations of each group.
-This setup resulted in a total of 32 models: models were trained separately for each accuracy metric (Semantic, Dysfluency, Self-correction, Phonology), with two encoder weight configurations (fine-tuned or baseline), each in two sizes (Small and Medium) for each dataset separately (SONIVA-Naming healthy and SONIVA-Naming patient).
+The \textit{ft-h} and \textit{ft-p} model weights were used when predicting accuracy scores on healthy and patient data, respectively, to capture the most relevant speech representations of each group.
+This setup resulted in a total of 32 models: models were trained separately for each accuracy metric (Semantic, Dysfluency, Self-correction, Phonology), with two encoder weight configurations (fine-tuned or baseline), each in two sizes (Small and Medium) \cite{openai2024whispersmall, openai2024whispermedium} for each dataset separately (SONIVA-Naming healthy and SONIVA-Naming patient).
 During training, the encoder weights were frozen and only the linear classification head was trained (i.e., linear probing).

-Models were trained for a maximum of 8000 steps and with a batch size of 16.
-A learning rate of $1 \times 10^{-5}$ was used, with a linear learning rate scheduler incorporating 500 warm up steps.
+Models were trained on a single NVIDIA RTX 6000 GPU for a maximum of 8000 steps and with a batch size of 16, which took approximately 6-8 hours.
+A learning rate of $1 \times 10^{-5}$ was used, with a linear learning rate scheduler incorporating 500 warm-up steps.
 Models were evaluated on the validation set at 100 step intervals.
-The model parameters were updated with AdamW optimizer using Cross-Entropy loss function (\ref{eq:cross_entropy}).
+The model parameters were updated with AdamW optimizer using Cross-Entropy loss function.
 The best model was chosen based on F1 Macro metric on the validation set and was used for final evaluation on the test set.